nicolehappy/Deliverable5/README.md

 	5. Steps to exploit this vulnerability:
 		(1).
 Go to sign up page.
 		(2).
 Type "</li><script>alert(1);</script><li>" into username column.
-		(4).
+		(3).
 Click "signup".
 		Then we can see signup process will be successful.
 	6. Steps to fix this vulnerability:
+		According to the analysis form OWASP ZAP: When an attacker gets a user's browser to execute his/her code, the code will run within the security context of the hosting web site.
+		To help mitigate XXS attacks, we could:
+	    (1) Set the session cookie to be HttpOnly
+	    (2) Use an "accept known good" input validation strategy (3) Ensure that you perform input validation at well-defined interfaces within the application.

 ####Screenshots for this vulnerability:
 Message from OWASP ZAP: <img src = "1_3.png">